slipke/csm_ss15_sem_team_vagrant/vagrant.md

 If you use a Chef project you have to install the [Vagrant-Berkshelf-Plugin](https://github.com/berkshelf/vagrant-berkshelf).

 ####Puppet
 If you use a Puppet project you have to install the [Librarian-Puppet](https://github.com/rodjek/librarian-puppet).
-This requieres additional the installation of [puppet](https://docs.puppetlabs.com/guides/install_puppet/pre_install.html#next-install-puppet) and ruby.
+This requieres additional the installation of [Puppet](https://docs.puppetlabs.com/guides/install_puppet/pre_install.html#next-install-puppet) and Ruby.